 Conclusion: SEO stands for Seriously Effortful Optimization

 SEO just is a lot of work.
 I cannot give you an easy answer to the question ‘How to rank high?’.
 SEO is a long-term strategy, and it’ll only work if that strategy focuses on creating an incredible website.
-You should focus on everything: great UX, flawless technical SEO, awesome content, good site structure.
+As Google continues its quest to help users as best they can, you should focus on everything: awesome UX, flawless technical SEO, great content, good site structure.
 Our Yoast SEO plugin will help you optimize your website, making things a little bit easier for you.
 But you’ll have to put a lot of effort into it for it to be successful.
 SEO just stands for Seriously Effortful Optimization.
 Good luck!

 Read more: How to become an SEO expert »